SamStudio8/frontier-dissertation/README.md

 ## Installation

+The 'Fr

-Frontier and the front.py script both require scikit-learn and numpy.
+and the 'front.py' script both require scikit-learn and numpy.
 Goldilocks requires numpy.

     pip install scikit-learn numpy